LogtalkDotOrg/logtalk-jupyter-kernel/README.md

 Adjustments of the Logtalk server code are loaded when the server is restarted.
 Thus, when changing Logtalk code only, instead of restarting the whole kernel, it can be interrupted, which causes the Logtalk server to be restarted.

-### Upload to PyPI

-This kernel is available as a Python package on the [Python Package Index](https://pypi.org/project/prolog-kernel/).
-A new version of the package can be published in the following way:
-1. Install the requirements build and twine: `pip install build twine`
-2. Increase the version in [pyproject.toml](./pyproject.toml)
-3. Create the distribution files: `python -m build`
-4. Upload the package to PyPI: `twine upload dist/*`

-For further information, see the [Packaging Python Projects Tutorial](https://packaging.python.org/en/latest/tutorials/packaging-projects/).

 ### Debugging

 Usually, if the execution of a goal causes an exception, the corresponding Logtalk error message is computed and displayed in the Jupyter frontend.
 However, in case something goes wrong unexpectedly or the query does not terminate, the **Logtalk server might not be able to send a response to the client**.
 In that case, the user can only see that the execution does not terminate without any information about the error or output that might have been produced.
 However, it is possible to write logging messages and access any potential output, which might facilitate finding the cause of the error.

 Debugging the server code is not possible in the usual way by tracing invocations.
 Furthermore, all messages exchanged with the client are written to the standard streams.
 Therefore, printing helpful debugging messages does not work either.
-Instead, if `server_logging` is configured, **messages can be written to a log file** by calling `log/1` or `log/2` from the module `jupyter_logging`.
+Instead, if `server_logging` is configured, **messages can be written to a log file** by calling `log/1` or `log/2` from the `jupyter_logging` object.
 By default, only the responses sent to the client are logged.

 When a query is executed, all its output is written to a file named `.server_output`, which is deleted afterwards by `jupyter_query_handling::delete_output_file`.
 If an error occurs during the actual execution, the file cannot be deleted and thus, the **output of the goal can be accessed**.
 Otherwise, the deletion might be prevented.